 Another consideration is their weight.
 For one thing, the hose makes vacuuming easier on your arms (and back).
 Furthermore, canister vacuums feature wheels and are designed to be portable.

 The canisters hold sound.
-As a result, you will not be subjected to the loud noise produced by other vacuums.
+As a result, well not be subjected to the loud noise produced by other vacuums.

 For some reason, quieter vacuums are more pleasurable, and canisters produce less noise.